 Intentionally seeking information about an applicant’s marital status during a normal conversation during a job interview is also prohibited.
 For example, it would be considered marital status discrimination if an employee congratulated a female applicant on an engagement ring and asked, “Are you getting married soon?”

 Also, fishing out a response concerning marriage or family is unlawful.
 So an employer telling you that he has to attend parent-teacher conferences every Friday would not be accepted if an applicant feels as if he or she is being pressured into sharing information about his/her own family obligations.

 But why do employers discriminate against job applicants and employees based on marital or family status in the first place?

-Our Los Angeles discrimination lawyers at JML Law explain that reasons, why employers discriminate on the basis of marital status, vary greatly from one case to another.
+Our Los Angeles discrimination lawyers at JML Law explain that the reasons, why employers discriminate on the basis of marital status, vary greatly from one case to another.

 However, the most common reasons are: